 - Stiffness in the joint

-- Rest.
-Stay off the injured ankle.
+- Rest: Stay off the injured ankle.
 Walking may cause further injury.

-- Compression.
-An elastic wrap may be recommended to control swelling.
+- Compression: An elastic wrap may be recommended to control swelling.

-- Elevation.
-The ankle should be raised slightly above the level of your heart to reduce swelling.
+- Elevation: The ankle should be raised slightly above the level of your heart to reduce swelling.

-- Medications.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be recommended to reduce pain and inflammation.
+- Medications: Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be recommended to reduce pain and inflammation.
 In some cases, prescription pain medications are needed to provide adequate relief.

 - Early physical therapy.

 In more severe cases, surgery may be required to adequately treat an ankle sprain.
-Surgery often involves repairing the damaged ligament or ligaments.
+Surgery often involves repairing the damaged ligament(s).
 The foot and ankle surgeon will select the surgical procedure best suited for your case based on the type and severity of your injury as well as your activity level.